- Total Time:

 Pour the broth mixture over the bread in the bowl and mix with a wooden spoon until combined.
 Whisk the remaining 1/4 cup chicken broth with the egg in a small bowl; add to the stuffing mixture and toss to combine.
 Spoon the stuffing into the prepared baking dish, pressing it down gently so it is evenly distributed.
 Bake until dry on top and golden brown, about 1 hour.

-Recipe courtesy Amanda Freitag for Food Network Magazine
+Recipe courtesy of Amanda Freitag for Food Network Magazine